keithlau2015/stream-deck/README.md

   - a `.exe` file on your PC
   - or no action
 - Modify the fields directly inside the app
+- Use the "Browse" button to select `.exe` files
 - Save your changes only when you're ready
+- Supports volume control, mute toggle, and media play/pause via serial

 Settings are stored in a local file called `config.json`.